 The use of personal credit history to screen job applicants illegitimately obstructs access to employment, placing an unnecessary obstacle in the path of job seekers who are often already disadvantaged by racial discrimination, disability status, lack of health coverage, unemployment and other economic challenges.
-The Stop Credit Discrimination in Employment Act would remove this unwarranted barrier, increasing job opportunities for qualified applicants.
+Senator Warren's Equal Employment for All Act would remove this unwarranted barrier, increasing job opportunities for qualified applicants.

-For a deeper look at this issue, see Demos' study, Discredited: How Employment Credit Checks Keep Qualified Workers out of a Job.
+For a deeper look at this issue, see Demos' study, Discredited: How Employment Credit Checks Keep Qualified Workers Out of a Job.